Doyle explains to Kate how he is responsible for getting Cordelia and Angel together.

 Having allowed Kate the time and space to finish preparing dinner, they were all now gathered around her small table.
 Doyle and Cordelia were carrying on a conversation having nothing to do with the reason for them being there when Kate finally broke in with, “I can’t think.
 There’s just too much to take in all at once.”

 “Living in Sunnydale kinda kept us on our toes,” Cordelia explained that she had a bit of an advantage when it came to accepting the strange truth that was reality.
 “There was always a new Big Bad popping up with some apocalypse.”

-Kate gulped down a large swallow of the wine before saying, “Doyle told me you two knew each other in Sunnydale.
-I didn’t realize you were together before you came to L.A., but that makes sense.”
+Kate gulped down a large swallow of the wine before saying, “Doyle told me you two both moved to L.A. from Sunnydale.
+You’ve been together quite a while then.
+Makes sense somehow.”

 Considering the way they looked at each other, Kate would have guessed they’d known each other for years.
 Only it had taken her time to accept the fact considering her instant attraction to dark-haired gods…guys…vampires, apparently, meant she was once again looking in the wrong place.
 She’d even gone as far as accusing Angel of being a serial killer and now she wondered if that hadn’t been close to the truth.

 Angel thought of Cordelia back in her Sunnydale days and the lengths he had gone to in avoiding her.
 And the way she always managed to catch him privately when Buffy wasn’t around, or worse, when Buffy was right there to witness them together.
 Not that he’d been doing or thinking anything he shouldn’t have been while talking to Cordelia, dancing with Cordelia or rescuing Cordelia.
 Being evil again for a while and having tackled her to the ground that one night might have been excused as simply reacting without any conscience whatsoever.
 Unless he’d just been doing something he wanted to all along.